 If you are on this list then I am expecting you to come to the workshop, and you should expect (unless you have an asterisk by your name) that accommodations will be provided.

 General Schedule: There will be lectures and exercises Monday through Friday, from approximately 9AM to 5PM, with gaps between and a space for lunch.
 Wednesday is a half-day, with the afternoon being left open for an organized hiking trip to nearby Spencer Butte.
 Wednesday evening we will have a pizza party at a local park, sponsored by the workshop.
 On Monday, Tuesday, and Thursday evening there will be an optional, organized exercise session.

 Food: Starting at 830AM each day of the workshop, coffee and pastries will be catered to the lecture room.
+They take away the coffee at 1PM!
 Aside from this and the pizza party, participants will have to pay for their own food.
 Carson residence hall has a cafeteria with more substantial breakfast for purchase.
 There will be time to eat lunch at many local restaurants, and restaurant recommendations will be posted at a later date.